jarokaz/triton-on-gke-sandbox/README.md

 - `GKE_CLUSTER_NAME` - the name of your cluster
 - `TRITON_SA_NAME` - the name for the service account that will be used as the Triton's workload identity
 - `TRITON_NAMESAPCE` - the name of a namespace where the solution's components are deployed
-- `FT_CONVERTER_PATH` - the location of FasterTransformer checkpoint converter scripts
-- `DOCKER_ARTIFACT_REPO` - the name of Docker repository in Artifact Registry to save images
-- `JAX_TO_FT_IMAGE_NAME` - the name of JAX to FasterTransformer docker image
-- `JAX_TO_FT_IMAGE_URI` - the image URI of JAX to FasterTransformer docker image

 ```bash
 export PROJECT_ID=jk-mlops-dev